KlaraKrieg/GrepBiasIR/README.md

 * `exp_stereotype` - expected stereotype annotation

 ## *Show me a "Male Nurse"!* dataset
 Using `GrepBiasIR`, Kopeinik et al. (citation below) conduct a user study to observe and measure the potential biases of the search engines' users, when formulating queries on gender-sensitive topics.
-The dataset consisting of these formulated queries is provided in the `query-generation-user-study` folder.
+The dataset consisting of these formulated queries is available here: https://github.com/CPJKU/user-interaction-gender-bias-IR

 ```
 @inproceedings{Kopeinik2023Show,